-Target 2.1 To implement an External Communications and Media Strategy which meets the requirements of the GLA.
-Quantity The GLA External Communications Strategy aims to get specific messages across to individual key stakeholder groups, government departments, GLA board members, labour providers (gangmasters), labour users and workers, to enable the GLA to better meet its mission and objectives.
+Target 2.1 To develop an External Communications and Media Strategy which meets the requirements of the GLA.
+Quantity The GLA External Communications Strategy aims to get specific messages across to individual key stakeholder groups, government, GLA board members, labour providers (gangmasters), labour users and workers, to enable the GLA to better meet its mission and objectives.
 Quality The strategy will reflect the GLA mission by targeting workers to make them aware of their rights, raising awareness of action taken by the GLA to deal with illegal gangmasters and labour users using unlicensed gangmasters, and highlighting compliance action and the impact on the industry.
-Narrative The focus moving forward will be on enforcement of workers' rights and the protection of legitimate businesses from undercutting by non-compliant businesses.
+Narrative We have now moved on from the implementation stage of the licensing scheme and so the issues for communication have changed.
+The focus moving forward will be on enforcement, compliance and workers.
 All the channels used to publicise the GLA and its activities will be monitored to judge the success of each form of delivery.
+The stakeholder and customer survey will test the effectiveness of these channels.

-Target 2.3 Board Liaison Groups Quantity To provide a regular forum for users of GLA services to raise issues for discussion.
-Quality User forums to advise the main board and act as a critical friend to the GLA.
-The minutes and agendas of all liaison group meetings to be available on the GLA website.
-Narrative The GLA will formalise meetings of licence holders, labour users and workers and their representatives to exchange information on all aspects of the GLA's performance.
-These formal groups will be liaison groups to the main board and will be chaired by the GLA Chairman or nominee.
+Target 2.2 To generate customer and stakeholder feedback to inform development of the GLA.
+Quantity To deliver a survey on customer and stakeholder views of the GLA's performance by 31 March 2009.
+To provide a regular forum for users of GLA services to raise issues for discussion.
+Quality The survey will meet industry guidelines for conducting customer feedback.
+The minutes and agenda for the user forum to be available on the GLA website.
+Narrative The GLA will survey a variety of stakeholders including licence holders, labour users and workers to elicit information on all aspects of the GLA's performance so that problems which are highlighted can be addressed and customer satisfaction levels improved.
+In particular, it will explore improvements to the two-way flow of information between the GLA and workers.
+In any stakeholder and customer research, we expect 60% will be satisfied with the services provided by the GLA.
 In addition to this we will seek regular feedback from those who use workers, retailers and suppliers to ensure a good flow of intelligence.